sgorgun/minimum-spanning-tree-task-python/README.md

 def kruskal_mst(n: int, edges: List[List[int]]) -> int:
-    """
-    Returns the weight of MST for an undirected weighted graph.
+    """Returns the weight of the MST for an undirected weighted graph.

-    Expected algorithm complexity is O(MlogN), M - number of edges, M << N^2, where N - number of vertices.
+    The expected algorithm complexity is O(MlogM), where M is the number of edges, M << n^2, and n is the number of vertices.

-    Vertices are enumerated from 0 to N-1, there N - number of vertices.
+    The vertices are enumerated from `0` to `n-1`.

     If no MST exists, please, return None.

-    E.g. there is a graph with 5 vertices from 0 to 4 and list of edges [[0, 1, 1], [0, 2, 1], [2, 3, 5], [0, 3, 1], [2, 4, 7], [3, 4, 5]].
+    Suppose there is a graph with five vertices from 0 to 4 and the list of edges [[0, 1, 1], [0, 2, 1], [2, 3, 5], [0, 3, 1], [2, 4, 7], [3, 4, 5]].
-    Each edge is a combination of the indexes of the connected vertices and weight for this edge.
+    Each edge is a combination of its weights and the indexes of the connected vertices.
-    MST is {(0,1), (0,2), (0,3), (3,4)} with weight 8.
+    The MST is {(0,1), (0,2), (0,3), (3,4)} and has a weight of 8.

     Parameters:
-        n (int) : number of vertices in the graph, vertices are enumerated from 0 to n-1 edges (List[Tuple[int, int, int]]): contains the indexes of the connected vertices and weight for this edge.
+        n (int) : number of vertices in the graph edges (List[Tuple[int, int, int]]): contains the indexes of the connected vertices and weight of this edge.
     Returns:
          int: weight of MST
     """